jjspeedie/guide.2021.1.00690.S/step1/step1-initial-continuum-images.md

 Here we perform initial imaging of the continuum data.
 We image each execution block, and spectral window, individually.

-**Out motivation for doing this initial imaging is to:**
+**Out motivation for doing this initial imaging is:**

-- Check that the channel- and time-averaging didn't do anything noticeably problematic to the data.
+- To check that the channel- and time-averaging didn't do anything noticeably problematic to the data.

-- Get a sense of which execution blocks, and which spectral windows, are weak and which are strong (i.e. which have largest visible phase errors, which have largest SNR, etc).
+- To get a sense of which execution blocks, and which spectral windows, are weak and which are strong (i.e. which have largest visible phase errors, which have largest SNR, etc).
 This will be useful for informing which EB to choose as a reference for phase alignment.
 We will (if possible) want to do (at least) one per-spw round of self-calibration, which will only be successful if we have high SNR in every spectral window.

-- Get familiar with the current state of the data, so we can later gauge how much or little improvement we see after phase alignment ([Step 2](../step2/step2-align-SBs.md)) and self-calibration ([Step 3](../step3/step3-selfcal-SBs.md)).
+- To get familiar with the current state of the data, so we can later gauge how much or little improvement we see after phase alignment ([Step 2](../step2/step2-align-SBs.md)) and self-calibration ([Step 3](../step3/step3-selfcal-SBs.md)).

 The following are (non-interactively) cleaned images of the continuum for each execution block.
 Top left is an image combining all spectral windows; the other 5 images are for the 5 spectral windows individually.